linlichieh/crypto-triangular-arbitrage-monitor/README.md

         * order history
     * Tri-trade lock
 * P2
-    * Size of Ask and Bid
+    * Size of Ask and Bid check
     * graceful shutdown
 * P3
     * mysql to store the process of trade